DebBidhi/VM-translator-/README.md

 # VM Translator

-This project implements a VM translator for the Hack computer platform, as part of the Nand2Tetris course.
+This project implements a VM translator for the Hack computer platform, as part of the Nand2Tetris.

 ## Overview